pyconau/2025-website/src/content/pages/program.md

 # Program

 Our call for proposals for talks will come later in the year.
 Right now, though, you can [apply to run a PyCon AU Specialist Track](#how-to-apply)!
-Submissions for Specialist Track proposals will close on MONTH DAY, 2025.
+Submissions for Specialist Track proposals will close on the 10th of May, 2025.

 ## Specialist Track Call for Proposals

-PyCon AU 2025 will run in Melbourne from 12 to 16 September.
+PyCon AU 2025 will run in Melbourne from the 12th to 16th of September, 2025.
 We are looking for expressions of interest from people willing to run specialist tracks!

 Specialist tracks run on the Friday of PyCon AU.
 This year, that will be Friday 12th September, 2025.
 Each track is centred around a central theme, with a schedule selected by independent organisers.